erfanalizada/talentlink/README.md

 ---

 ## 📌 Project Overview
-CareerBridge is a hiring platform where:
+TalentLink is a hiring platform where:
 - **Employees (students & professionals)** can create an account, build a profile, upload their CV, and set their job availability.
 - **Employers (companies)** can register with a verified company email, post job advertisements (Internships, Graduation Internships, and Jobs), and use a **matching engine** to find the best candidates.